AABB, CLIA, etc. It can all be a bit much, but they are more than just a bunch of letters.

 cGMP is important for cord blood banks because it helps ensure the cord blood collection can be used by someone besides the donor (allogeneic) and in clinical trials.

-AABB assess all aspects of the way a cord blood bank handles its collections
+Parents can rest assured in AABB, which assess all aspects of the way a cord blood bank handles its collections

 The AABB is an international, not-for-profit association made up of nearly 2,000 institutions and 8,000 individuals involved in transfusion medicine and cellular therapies.
 The association is committed to improving wellness by developing and delivering standards, accreditation and educational programs that focus on optimizing patient and donor care and safety.